abhayagiri/beginning-our-day/manuscripts/markdown/vol1.md

 the various work projects, guest-monk duties, construction, and so forth.
 There's a sense of continuity, of things carrying on from where we were before, going on and on.
-Ajahn Chah once came up with a wonderful simile: "*Saṁsāra* is like the ruts left behind the wheels of a cart.
+Ajahn Chah once came up with a wonderful simile: "*Saṃsāra* is like the ruts left behind the wheels of a cart.
 As the wheels turn, the trail that's left behind them goes on and on."
 There's a sense of repetition, a continuous extension through time.
 But the wheel itself is very stable, it simply pivots around its